-Sparta Township includes 15,701 acres of Protection Zone (8,636 acres in Planning Area, 7,065 acres in Preservation Area), 461 acres of Conservation Zone (416 acres in Planning Area, 45 acres in Preservation Area), 1,826 acres of Existing Community Zone (1,405 acres in Planning Area, 421 acres in Preservation Area), 303 acres of Existing Community - Environmentally Constrained Sub-Zone (254 acres in Planning Area, 49 acres in Preservation Area), 1,354 acres of Conservation Environmentally Constrained Sub-Zone (1,320 acres in Planning Area, 34 acres in Preservation Area), 868 acres of Lake Community Sub-Zone (670 acres in Planning Area, 199 acres in Preservation Area), and 3,269 acres of Wildlife Management Sub-zone (3,269 acres in Preservation Area) as illustrated in Figure 2.
-It should be noted that the Township will apply the LUCM zones only in the Preservation Area, for which it is conforming with the RMP.
+The Township of Montville includes 4,427 acres of Protection Zone (1,533 acres in Planning Area, 2,693 acres in Preservation Area), 5,395 acres of Existing Community Zone (4,947 acres in Planning Area, 447 acres in Preservation Area), 1,514 acres of Existing Community Zone - Environmentally Constrained Sub-Zone (1,470 acres in Planning Area, 44 acres in Preservation Area), and 133 acres of Lake Community Sub-Zone (all within the Preservation Area), as illustrated in Figure 2.

 The remaining LUCM Series Maps are included in their respective sections within the ERI.
-The Net Water Availability Map (Figure 20) is described in the Water Availability Section.
-The Public Community Water Systems Map (Figure 31) and the Domestic Sewerage Facilities Map (Figure 32) are described in the Utilities Section.
+The Net Water Availability Map (Figure 20) is described in the Net Water Availability Section and the Public Community Water Systems (Figure 31) and the Domestic Sewerage Facilities Map (Figure 32) are described in the Utilities Section.